 As with any service, it’s always a good idea to get multiple quotes.
 Endurance and CARCHEX are two of our top choices for an extended warranty.
 Out of all the extended warranty companies, Endurance is our #1 pick.
-Endurance offers coverage for high-mileage vehicles, six different tiers of plans, and have additional perks as a new member through the Endurance Elite membership.
+Endurance offers coverage for high-mileage vehicles, six different tiers of plans, and have additional perks as a new member through the Endurance Elite Benefits.

 CARCHEX is one of our top choices for many reasons.
 It covers cars with up to 250,000 miles, has five different plans for various cars, and has a reputation for customer service.
 We also like that CARCHEX lets drivers add protection plans at almost any point in time – even long after the manufacturer’s warranty has expired.